AdiP84/Automation/README.md

 5. should add items to the cart and proceed to checkout
 6. should show an error message when invalid credentials are entered

-I attached images which validate the successful execution of all 6 automated tests.
+I attached images which validate the successful execution of all 6 automated tests on Google, Amazon and LinkedIn webpages.
-All 5 tests passed.
+All 6 tests passed.